Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family

 And for my kids, I want them to know what Easter is really all about: the love of a Savior who took on the sins of all mankind – so that we could have a relationship with Him and a future home in heaven.

 Now that’s something to celebrate!
 I guess the question I face each year, then, is how to appropriately celebrate this season, which really should be our focus year-around.

 We celebrate at church and while gathered around the dinner table with extended family later that day.
 These are memories I’ll always savor.

-But giving gifts is NOT my love language, so this combined with my hope of conveying the right message means that I’ve hard a hard time justifying a reason to buy my kids gifts or fill an Easter basket with meaningless trinkets.
+But giving gifts is NOT my love language, so this combined with my hope of conveying the right message means that I’ve had a hard time justifying a reason to buy my kids gifts or fill an Easter basket with meaningless trinkets.

 Or, I may just be turning into an Easter Basket Scrooge. 🙂

 Christian Easter Gifts For Babies and Younger Kids

 I love muslin swaddles, so these oversized blankets with Jeremiah 29:11 printed on them caught my eye when I was browsing Amazon recently.
-This would be a keepsake for your child as well as a very practical gift.
+This would be a keepsake for your baby/toddler as well as a very practical gift.